zonafets/NTE/README.md

 ## Performance
 Difficult to think of performance in a system that is divided into 2 processes (client and server) which in turn are divided into 2 or 3 processes (web server, service, database engine, javascript, jquery, framework).

+The server can do more to make the client faster.
+But this grows traffic.
+And today's optimized browser can create DOM elements faster than yesterday.
+So as as ORM is simpler than SQL and more similar to older DBF, it is slower than SQL because wraps it.
+But SQL is slower than DBF (we see compilation of SELECT x+y for the first time only in the 2018) but was considered simpler than DBF.
+Anyway noSQL borns because speed depend on how data is joined and not how stored.
+But even this increase the traffic.
+It is the uncertainty principle of Heisemberg.

 Certainly being able to distribute and simplify if part of the surrender can be the responsibility of the client or server, is useful.